Nyombi Morris

 Nyombi Morris (born March 28, 1998) is a Ugandan environmental activist who is known for promoting and advocating for climate justice and gender equality.
 Morris's activism began when he asked world leaders and polluters to adopt climate change based on the devastating rains and floods in Uganda.
-Morris initially gained notice for his youth and his ability to speak out.
-He is CEO of a non-profit organization he founded known as Earth Volunteers, ambassador for the UNOCHA, and CNN's "Environmentalist of Tomorrow."
+Morris is CEO of a non-profit organization he founded known as Earth Volunteers, ambassador for the UNOCHA, and CNN's "Environmentalist of Tomorrow."

-Early life
+Early life and education

-Morris grew up in Kampala, Uganda with his mother and a sister and a brother.
-His father left home when he was six years old.
-They moved to an area called Luzira, a suburb of Kampala to be near his grandmother's home.

-Morris studied for a diploma in IT and Computer Science at Muteesa I Royal University in Masaka, Uganda.
-He received a scholarship but it wasn't enough to pay for all his fees.
+Morris studied for a diploma in Information technology and Computer science at Muteesa I Royal University in Masaka, Uganda.

 Activism

+Beginnings

 In November 2014, while living in Luzira, rain and floods caused by deforestation of the Bugoma Forest, destroyed his family's farm and forced them to find a new home in Kampala.
 This experience began his activism that caused Morris to ask world leaders and polluters to take climate change more seriously.

-A few years later, Morris was inspired by Vanessa Nakate, a Ugandan climate justice activist.
-That was the first time he learned about climate activism.
+A few years later, Morris was inspired by Vanessa Nakate, a Ugandan climate justice activist and learned about climate activism.
 Since then, he has joined her on school strikes.
 In 2019, he became a social media manager and climate justice advocate for a non-profit called Rise Up Movement, that provides support for youth around the world to join forces and slow climate change.
 In September 2019, Morris's climate activism received international attention when he was featured striking for climate change in various news outlets, including BBC, CBC, CNN, The Verge, Global Citizens, Reuters, and Earth.org.
-For example, in June 2021, CNN voted Morris "Environmentalist of Tomorrow," for his environmental causes.

-On September 12, 2020, Morris joined other activists challenging the National Forestry Authority on the sale of the Bugoma Forest, a protected tropical forest in western Uganda.
-He gave a television appearance about the Bugoma Forest and put pressure on the National Environment Management Authority of Uganda (NEMA).
-After the protest, 5 Twitter accounts were suspended at the request of the Uganda Government, including his.
+After the protest, five Twitter accounts were suspended at the request of the Ugandan Government, including his.